eugenechen0514/mongoose-paginate-hook/README.md

 # Mongoose paginate hook

+IMPORTANT: [mongoose-paginate-v2](https://www.npmjs.com/package/mongoose-paginate-v2) is a recommended alternative to mongoose-paginate and mongoose-paginate-hook, both of which are outdated.

 Provide a schema plugin that can hook some functions to modify output and input for pagination method

 # Usage